CodingTrain/website-archive/_learning/discord-bot/03-discordjs.md

     author: "Coding Garden"
     video_id: gzM7kj6gV5I
 ---
-Here I work on coding a the Coding Train Choo Choo bot using discord.js.
+It's finally time to write some code!
+In this video, I demonstrate the very basics of coding a "hello world"-style bot with discord.js.